dojo/site/content/blog/en/building-dojo-app.md

 It's not too fancy, but it's only job is to display the Drinks in the Cart and let the user remove Drinks from the Cart.
 In this application, the Cart is not its own page, it will be displayed in a `SlidePane` so that it's visible on any page the user is on.

-We can take a look at the `App.tsx` again and look at the `SlidePane` use.
+We can take a look at the `App.tsx` again and see how to use the `SlidePane`.

 ```tsx
 // src/App.tsx